woodbri/address-standardizer/docs/grammar.md

 The first example might match many addresses in the US and Canada.
 The USPS has a document Pub.
-28 that defines valid address structure and acceptable abbreviations the can be used to build the Lexicon.
+28 that defines valid address structure and acceptable abbreviations that can be used to build the Lexicon.

-The second example might be used at the top level to match some European country addresses where the house number follows the streat name.
+The second example might be used at the top level to match some European country addresses where the house number follows the street name.

 The third example might be used by someone that is only working with a small subset of data covering a single city where there is no need to differentiate